 Logon to your ILLiad account and choose the appropriate request type from the menu on the left side of the page (book, chapter, article, etc.).
 Fill in as much information as you have available to ensure we borrow the correct item.

 Book requests are usually filled in about 10 working days.
 Articles typically come much more quickly.
-Articles are delivered electronically unless you request otherwise.
+Articles are delivered electronically.
 Books will be available at the Axinn Library Circulation Desk.

-Note: The ILLiad request form will be automatically populated if you are using the “Request this item through interlibrary loan” link in Journal Finder or the “Request Item” button in WorldCat.
+Note: The ILLiad request form will be automatically populated if you are using the “Request this item through interlibrary loan” link in Discovery or the link resolver, or the “Request Item” button in WorldCat.

 Law students and faculty should use the Law Library's Interlibrary Loan Service.

-Books, dissertations, microforms, audio-visual items, and other material that supports academic research can be requested via Interlibrary Loan.
+Books, dissertations, microforms, audio-visual items, and other material that supports academic research or teaching can be requested via Interlibrary Loan.
 In addition, you can request journal articles, book chapters, maps, or any other material that can be reproduced or digitized.
+Requests for material published in the last 2 years will be considered for purchase and addition to the library collection.

 PLEASE NOTE: Lenders of audio-visual such as VHS, DVD, CD, and other recordings are difficult to find and processing these requests may require more time and expense than a book or article.
 Interlibrary Loan staff will do its very best to obtain these types of materials, but please be aware that it may take a substantially longer amount of time.
 Additionally, recently published and/or popular books (for example, New York Times best sellers) can be difficult to borrow.